BMCV/segmetrics/docs/source/usage.rst

 Usage
 -----

 Segmentation performance evaluation is driven by the :py:class:`~segmetrics.study.Study` class.
-The general procedure is to instantiate a ``~segmetrics.study.Study`` object, add the required performance measures, and then to process the segmentation results.
+The general procedure is to instantiate a :py:class:`~segmetrics.study.Study` object, add the required performance measures, and then to process the segmentation results.
 A simple example is:

 .. code-block:: python